tlamadon/blm-replicate/README.md

     docker run -d --rm -e PASSWORD=blm -p 8787:8787 tlamadon/blm-replicate

 This will automatically download our docker container from dockerhub and start it.
 This will give you access to a fully functioning RStudio with the installed libraries and the code necessary to run the replication code.
-It should be available at [http://localhost:8787](http://localhost:8787), which points to your local computer.
+After completion of the previous command, this Rstudio environment should be available in your browser at [http://localhost:8787](http://localhost:8787), which points to your local computer.
 Use login `rstudio` and password `blm`.

 From there calling `source("inst/main.R")` will start the full replication, create all necessary intermediate results and generates all figures and tables, saving them in the `tmp` folder.
 We invite the researcher however to explore the `main.R`.

 By default, this will run all of the code using a __synthetic data set__.
 See belwo how to get access to Swedish data, and load it into the container.

-__Note:__ make sure the docker app does not limit memory access to less than 16Gb.
+__Note 1:__ make sure the docker app does not limit memory access to less than 16Gb.
 See [here](https://stackoverflow.com/questions/44417159/docker-process-killed-with-cryptic-killed-message).

+__Note 2:__ you can stop the container by running `docker stop blm-replicate`.
+If you want to keep working on the environment, you should not use the `--rm` argument in the original call.
+Such argument enforces the container to be destroyed unpon stopping.

 ### Solution 2: install the replication package into your R environment